Procedures for making data available in PAGES-acknowledged publications

 > Link to PAGES working group databases and external databases

 2.1 What to archive

 2.1.2 Input data obtained from a third party or previous publications

 2.1.4 Computer code and workflows

 Global change research requires a high level of data integration.
-To advance its goal of accelerating discovery in global paleosciences, PAGES is committed to making data openly available and intelligently reusable, while curtailing the scientific loss of valuable data.
+To advance the goal of accelerating discovery in global paleosciences, PAGES is committed to making data openly available and intelligently reusable, while curtailing the scientific loss of valuable data.
 PAGES’ Data Stewardship Integrative Activity aims to develop and facilitate leading practices for maximizing the long-term scientific benefit of the data generated as part of all PAGES-related activities, while satisfying PAGES’ obligation to funders.
-The PAGES Scientific Steering Committee and the International Project Office recognize that data stewardship requires effort.
+The PAGES Scientific Steering Committee (SSC) and the International Project Office (IPO) recognize that data stewardship requires effort.
 We appreciate the community’s foresight and dedication to these data-availability procedures.
 If you have any questions or suggestions about them, or if you foresee any problems applying them to research facilitated by PAGES, please email the International Project Office.